emumba-msft-data-pipelines/jll-one-click-deployments/datasets/jll/USAFactsDeaths-data/public/Readme.md

 ### Add Access Policy

-User with 'key vault Contributor' role can manage the key vaults.
-If you have the said 'key vault Contributor' role, follow these steps to give any user or service the access to the keyvault:
+User with **key vault Contributor** role can manage the key vaults.
+If you have the said **key vault Contributor** role, follow these steps to give any user or service the access to the keyvault:

 1. Type Key vaults in the search bar inside azure portal.
 Click **Key vaults**.